mansiup03/PGlFinder-Website/README.md

 # PG Life Website
-- The PG Life website is a comprehensive platform designed to simplify the process of finding Paying Guest accommodations in urban areas.
+- The PG Life website is a comprehensive platform designed using HTML, CSS, ReactJs, SQL and PHP.
 - It offers users an intuitive and user-friendly interface for tracking and searching for the nearest PGs (Paying Guests) in the city, focusing on effective navigation and usability.

 # Features